Integrals of stable envelopes for cotangent bundles to Grassmannians: Generalizations in Type A

 \subsection{Bow variety limits do not exist}

 Because we don't offer any proofs at this level, we refrain from providing a full background and definition, and instead refer the reader to a source for stable envelopes and weight functions on bow varieties, \cite{rim-shou}.
+In this section, $X$ denotes an arbitrary bow variety.

 Briefly, (type A) bow varieties are holomorphic symplectic varieties generalizing type A quiver varieties, in the sense that quiver varieties can be identified with a proper subset of bow varieties.
 Bow varieties are assembled from combinatorial data called brane diagrams in a manner similar to the assembly of quiver varieties from quiver diagrams.
 They admit a torus action by the torus $\bT=(\C^*)^{|\text{D5-branes}|}\times\C^*_\hbar\equiv \bA\times\C^*_\hbar$.
 In the source, they develop the theory of cohomological stable envelopes for an appropriate $\bT$-action on these bow varieties.